carlblakeySNP/giantsholiday/README.md

 `gulp build`

-if you like to watch your files as they are updated use the gulp defaut.
+if you like to watch your files as they are updated use the gulp default.

 `gulp`